rafayetrafi/RoadAccident-DataAnalysis-Excel/README.md

 ## Dataset
 It is an Excel file that contains 3.07 million rows and 21 data fields

-## Insights from the UK Road Accident Data Analysis:
+## Insights from the Road Accident Data Analysis:

 1. Primary Key Performance Indicators (KPIs):